geosolutions-it/django-wfe/README.md

         provide_external_input(job_id=job.id, external_data=input)
     ```

-    **Note:** Currently, there are no hooks whatsoever defined to trigger a callback when a Job requires an external input.
+    **Note:** Currently, there are no hooks whatsoever defined to trigger a callback when a Job encounters a Step requiring an external input.

-    **Note:** For now, it is your responsibility to provide a logic populating the external input of the Step (whether it's a form, a API call, or other).
+    **Note:** For now, it is your responsibility to provide a logic populating the external input of the Step (whether it's a Django form, an API call, or other).

 ##### With REST API